 To test the possible pH dependent activity of the various AMPDs, we determined minimum inhibitory concentrations (MIC) in Müller-Hinton (MH) culture medium adjusted to pH 5.0, pH 7.4 and pH 8.0 against four Gram-negative and one Gram-positive bacteria.
-As control, we detected known pH dependencies such as the increased activity of azithromycin and ciprofloxacin at basic pH, an effect attributed to better membrane permeation of their neutral form at higher pH,^{20,21} and also reported with high bicarbonate with azithromycin (Figure S4, Table S1).22
+As control, we detected known pH dependencies such as the increased activity of azithromycin and ciprofloxacin at basic pH, an effect attributed to better membrane permeation of their neutral form at higher pH, and also reported with high bicarbonate with azithromycin (Figure S4, Table S1).

-In this assay, the activity of G3KL and T7 against Escherichia coli, Acinetobacter baumannii and Pseudomonas aeruginosa at pH 7.4 (MIC = $4-8 \mu g/mL$) increased upon raising the pH to 8.0 (MIC = $1-4 \mu g/mL$) but decreased upon acidification to pH 5.0 (MIC = $16-32 \mu g/mL$).
+In this assay, the activity of G3KL and T7 against Escherichia coli, Acinetobacter baumannii and Pseudomonas aeruginosa at pH 7.4 (MIC = $4-8 \mu g/mL$ ) increased upon raising the pH to 8.0 (MIC = 1-4 $\mu$ g/mL) but decreased upon acidification to pH 5.0 (MIC = $16-32 \mu g/mL$ ).
 The effect was even more pronounced with Klebsiella pneumoniae and methicillin-resistant Staphylococcus aureus COL (MRSA), against which the dendrimers switched from inactive at pH 5.0 and pH 7.4 to MIC = 2-8 μg/mL at pH 8.0 (Table 1).
 These data suggested that G3KL and T7 were more active with their N-termini as free base and that disabling their protonation might enable pH-independent antibacterial activity.
 Indeed, the four modified dendrimers XC1-XC4 showed an almost pH-independent activity against E. coli and A. baumannii.
-Furthermore, only XC4 showed significant hemolysis, showing that removing N-termini was preferable to acetylation in terms of toxicity (Table 1, Figure S5 and Table S2).
+Furthermore, removing N-termini did not affect hemolysis except for XC2 (Table 1, Figure S5 and Table S2).

 On the other hand, XC1-XC4 behaved similarly to G3KL and T7 against P. aeruginosa PAO1, K. pneumoniae and MRSA and only showed strong activity at pH 8.0.
 This observation indicated that factors other than the ionization state of N-termini influenced the activity of our AMPDs.
-In fact, we discovered that the reference cyclic peptide polymyxin B (PMB), whose
+In fact, we found that the cyclic peptide polymyxin B (PMB), whose five aminobutyric acid side chains do not change protonation state around neutral

 Figure 3. a) Bacteria killing assay at pH 5.0 against E. coli, A. baumannii, P. aeruginosa PAO1 and K. pneumoniae at a concentration of 4 × MIC. b) Bacteria killing assay at pH 7.4 and pH 8.0 against K. pneumoniae and MRSA. c) TEM images of K. pneumoniae, 2 h after treatment of XC1, G3KL and PMB in MH medium at pH 8.0.
 Scale bar is 200 nm. d) MIC of XC1 and PMB against K. pneumoniae and MRSA at different pH, MIC of PMB against MRSA at different pH.
-Growth of bacteria was not observed above the shown pH. e) Quantification of unbound G3KL-Fluo in the presence of 109 CFU/mL (OD600=1) of E. coli, A. baumannii, P. aeruginosa PAO1, K. pneumoniae and MRSA for 2 hours.
+Growth of bacteria was not observed above the shown pH. e) Quantification of unbound G3KL-Fluo in the presence of 10 CFU/mL (OD600=1) of E. coli, A. baumannii, P. aeruginosa PAO1, K. pneumoniae and MRSA for 2 hours.
 Fluorescence measurement of the supernatant from treated samples at 40 μg/mL.